 - The class will be held using the Microsoft Teams meeting platform.

-- When you register for the live virtual class, you will receive a link to the Eventbrite page that will have a link to the class.
+- When you register for the live virtual class, you will receive a link and call-in number for the class.

 - You are required to review the IRC Practices training materials before attending the class.